CorgiOnNeptune/rover-assignment-dotnet/README.md

 ### Frontend

-This was my first time working with ASP.NET MVC (MVC specifically).
+This was my first time actually working with ASP.NET MVC (MVC specifically).
 So there was a decent learning curve, though many of the practices were still similar to other frameworks used before, just some different syntax.

 I started by drawing some mockups with Excalidraw and then trying to build them out using mostly flexbox in the frontend with Bootstrap utility classes.
 I ended up shifting smaller pieces of the final design quite a bit.
 But generally lines up.

 ![alt text](docs/sim.png)
 ![alt text](docs/result.png)

 Getting the grid visual working was definitely a struggle at first, but I took inspiration from web games using grids.
 Particularly the dungeon system in an open-source project called [Pokeclicker](https://github.com/pokeclicker/pokeclicker).
-As well as more simple web-based games created with html tables such as tic tac toe.
+As well as more simple web-based games created with looped html tables to create grids, such as tic tac toe.

 #### Approach Order
+Some of this didn't get implemented or was me scope-creeping myself beyond the AC.

 1. Solve the actual problem and build out the "simulator" first.
    - Just the core algorithm, models, and functional results.